WHAT WE DO

 Winemakers dinners: At these dinners, we pair a terrific Melbourne winemaker with a Melbourne restaurant to create a wonderful night of food, wine and entertainment.
 Every dinner is unique as is open to everyone.

 Melbourne High School Old Boys’ Association, MHSOBA, was founded in 1907, comprising a football club and an athletics team.
 In May 1909, the organisation was formally established.
 During 1921, both a Glee Club and Drama Club were formed.

 The Association’s primary aim has always been the welfare of the school.
 It also provided sporting and social programs.

 In 1954, the Melbourne High School Lodge was consecrated.
 The Fitness and Recreation Club was established in 1960 and 1970 saw the formation of he Old Boys’ Association Swimming Club.

-The association has given great financial support to the school support in many ways.
+The Association has given great financial support to the school in many ways.
 The Old Boys raised money to build the Memorial Hall, the Memorial Sport Pavilion and the Peace Memorial Rowing Pavilion at Princes Bridge.
 Large sums of money have been raised towards the cost of the physical education centre, the library, the forestry school, the cafeteria, the hockey field and the maintenance of the Woodfull-Miller oval.
-The Old Boys has purchased paintings, commissioned murals, donated musical instruments and other equipment.
+The Association has purchased paintings, commissioned murals, donated musical instruments and other equipment.